nguyensonhai/nguyensonhai/README.md

 - 💓 Ez Health - Building a healthy lifestyle mobile application ([more details](https://github.com/ezratech/ezhealth)).

-- 📖 Ez Kidel - Building a learning English vocabulary mobile application for kids who need to improve English vocabulary, listening and reading abilities ([more details](https://github.com/ezratech/ezkidel)).
+- 📖 Ez Kidel - Building a learning English vocabulary mobile application for kids who need to improve English vocabulary, listening and reading abilities ([Get it on Google Play](https://play.google.com/store/apps/details?id=com.ezratech.ezkidel)).

 - 🚀 Ez Explore - Building a website to explore our world and more. ([more details](https://ezexplore.web.app)).